radu103/NServiceDiscovery/README.md

 	* key value store for general & app configuration
 	* app dependency requirements (appNames)
 * [READY] Deployable in Cloud Foundry (SAP Cloud Platform)
-* [TO DO] Sync multiple instances via MQTT broker messages
+* [TO DO] Persistence with SAP HANA / Mongo/Redis
-* [TO DO] Persistence with SAP HANA/Mongo/Redis
+* [TO DO] Sync multiple instances via MQTT broker messages (save to persistency by the changer & load from persistency on mqqt message by the others)

 ## Not in scope yet

-AMI metadata processing support for AWS
+AMI metadata processing support for AWS, Azure, Pivotal CF

 # Endpoints exposed